chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/README.md

    OPEN_TIMER- Static timing analysis
    MAGIC - layout viewer
    eSPICE - For SPICE simulations with schematically capturing the responses and functionality.
-   Qflow - It is provided in order to ease the total design process for complete flow of RTL to GDSII
+   Qflow - It is provided to ease the total design process for the complete flow of RTL to GDSII
 ```
 ### Installing the vsdflow Tool
 ```